 Nuts - If you like nuts in your brownies go ahead and add some.
 Walnuts and pecans are the most popular choices.

 Peanut Butter - Drop dollops of peanut butter over the top of the batter and gently swirl before baking.

 Cheesecake - Mix cream cheese with some egg yolk and sugar.
 Drop dollops of that over the brownie batter and swirl before baking.
 You can even add some raspberries for raspberry cheesecake brownies.

 Chocolate - Swap out the semi-sweet chocolate chips added in the last step for white chocolate chips or milk chocolate chips.
 You should still use semisweet for the melted chocolate.

 Adding sweetened condensed milk to brownies makes them extra fudgy.
-Many recipes for actual fudge call for condensed milk, so it is a natural addition when you want brownies with a fudge texture and crumb.
+Many recipes for fudge call for condensed milk (like my biscoff fudge recipe), so it is a natural addition when you want brownies with a fudge texture and crumb.

 I prefer to store these in the fridge.
 They set up as they chill.
 And then if you want them warm just reheat them in the microwave.
 They last for 1-2 weeks in the refrigerator or 2-3 months wrapped in plastic wrap in the freezer.

 Ice cream, of course.
 These are amazing topped with a scoop of vanilla ice cream and even better with some Black Forest Ice Cream.

 Otherwise, a dollop of whipped cream or a cup of cookie go well.